ratanparai/blog-sources/_posts/2019-11-27-part-1-mvc-application.md

 ### Create Project

-Create folder for the project -
+Create folder for the project.
+This command will create three folders with the structure `src>Web>WebMVC` -

 ```bash
 mkdir -p src/Web/WebMVC
 ```

-This command will create three folder.
 Now create the `mvc` project -

 ```bash
 dotnet new mvc --no-https -o src/Web/WebMVC
 ```

-Here, `--no-https` tell the dotnet cli to generate scaffolding code without the **https** support and the `-o src/Web/WebMVC` argument set the output directory to `src>Web>WebMVC`.
+Here, `--no-https` tell the dotnet cli to generate scaffolding code without the **https** support so our web application will only be served in `http`.
+This will make our life easier to create and run our application from **Docker** container later.
+And the `-o src/Web/WebMVC` argument set the output directory to `src>Web>WebMVC`.

 Now lets add the project to the solution -